NATO's Stoltenberg seeks to become Norway central bank governor | Business

 NATO's Stoltenberg seeks to become Norway central bank governor

-NATO Secretary-General Jens Stoltenberg is among the applicants seeking to become Norway's next central bank governor, the country's finance ministry said on Tuesday.
+NATO Secretary General Jens Stoltenberg is among the applicants seeking to become Norway's next central bank governor, the country's finance ministry said on Tuesday.
+Stoltenberg and his main rival for the job, Norges Bank deputy governor Ida Wolden Bache, both said they had been encouraged by the ministry to apply.

 The successful candidate will be in charge of setting interest rates as well as overseeing Norway's powerful sovereign wealth fund, the world's largest with assets of $1.4 trillion.
 Stoltenberg, who holds a master's degree in economics, has not worked at the central bank.